rails/rails/guides/source/contributing_to_ruby_on_rails.md

 Short summary (ideally 50 characters or less)

 More detailed description, if necessary.
 It should be wrapped to 72 characters.
-Try to be as descriptive as you can, even if you think that the commit content is obvious, it may not be obvious to others.
-You should add such description also if it's already present in bug tracker, it should not be necessary to visit a webpage to check the history.
+Try to be as descriptive as you can; even if you think that the commit content is obvious, it may not be obvious to others.
+Add any description that is already present in relevant issues - it should not be necessary to visit a webpage to check the history.

-Description can have multiple paragraphs and you can use code examples inside, just indent it with 4 spaces:
+The description section can have multiple paragraphs.
+Code examples can be embedded by indenting them with 4 spaces:

     class ArticlesController
       def index